ciceklab/ECOLE/README.md

 $ source preprocess_samples.sh
 ```

-### Step-3: Run ECOLÉ on data obtained in Step-2
+### Step-3: Run ECOLE on data obtained in Step-2

-- Here, we demonstrate an example to run ECOLÉ on gpu device 0, and obtain exon-level CNV call.
+- Here, we demonstrate an example to run ECOLE on gpu device 0, and obtain exon-level CNV call.
 - Please run the following script:

 ```shell